wndtnl/windtunnel.github.io/products/ksb/administration/images/images.md

 ## Image Requirements

-The Docker image used for the *bamboo-agent* container must meet certain requirements, in order for the plugin to function correctly:
+The Docker images used for the *bamboo-agent* container must meet certain requirements, specific to the base operating system, in order for the plugin to function correctly.

+For both Linux and Windows:

 - The image must contain the agent installation files, and start the agent when the container starts.
 - The Bamboo server root url can be provided as the first container argument.
+- When using [secure token verification](https://confluence.atlassian.com/bamboo/agent-authentication-289277196.html#Agentauthentication-SecuritytokenverificationSecuritytokenverification), its value is accepted by the container as the environment variable SECURITY_TOKEN.

+Specifically for Linux:

-- The agent must run as the *bamboo* user, with uid=1000 and gui=1000.
+- The agent must run as the *bamboo* user, with uid=1000 and gid=1000.
 - The agent home folder must be mountable below the path */home/bamboo/bamboo-agent-home*.
-- When using [secure token verification](https://confluence.atlassian.com/bamboo/agent-authentication-289277196.html#Agentauthentication-SecuritytokenverificationSecuritytokenverification), its value is accepted by the container as the environment variable SECURITY_TOKEN.
 - When using Docker-in-Docker, the Docker client must be installed.

+Specifically for Windows:

+- The agent must run as the *bamboo* user, and be part of the *Administrator* group.
+This avoids permission issues with the mounted agent home volume.
+- The agent home folder must be mountable below the path *c:\Users\bamboo\bamboo-agent-home*.

 The easiest way to ensure these requirements are met is to use the images provided in our [Dockerhub repository](https://hub.docker.com/r/wndtnl/ksb-bamboo-agent).
 The source files for these images are maintained on [Github](https://github.com/wndtnl/ksb-bamboo-agent), and can be used to derive